Ryanh627/RocketLaunch/Source/WebApp/README.txt

 3) static is a folder for storing 'static' files for use with the templates such as css and js files

-4) launch.py manages the launch process when called from app.py

-6) database.py handles all database functionality when called from app.py
+4) database.py handles all database functionality when called from app.py

-7) queries.py is a library of string constants for representing queries meant for use by database.py
+5) queries.py is a library of string constants for representing queries meant for use by database.py

-8) rocketlaunch.wsgi is a file used by apache2 to work with Flask used with app.py
+6) rocketlaunch.wsgi is a file used by apache2 to work with Flask used with app.py

-9) rocketlaunch.db (if it exists) is the database used with database.py
+7) rocketlaunch.db (if it exists) is the database used with database.py

+8) video.py contains the definition of a video object

+9) pad.py associates launch pad objects with physical rockets

+10) pad.conf contains port information for pads

+11) camera.py controls functionality of the camera mounted to the pi